 Don’t recreate the wheel with every campaign.
 Use brand assets that have already been created by attaching them to Campaigns.
 The goal with the Brand Assets table is to be efficient and stay organized by tracking every input to a campaign.

 Create and manage a central library of your target customer personas.
 Create campaigns that target one or multiple personas, and evolve your library as your product line or feature sets expand over time.
 Additionally, catalog any specific people that you have permission to feature in marketing campaigns.

 The Solution Guide could list the Views the team develop to view their data in the most effective way:

-Designs & Content App —> Designs & Content by Campaign Grid Report
+Designs & Content Table —> Designs & Content by Campaign Grid Report

-People & Personas App —> Persona Summary Card Report
+People & Personas Table —> Persona Summary Card Report

 All our Solution Templates (accessible here) include a sample Solution Guide.
 Click here to learn more about Solution Templates, where to access them, and how to create them for your team's workflows.